Ariel Winter Opts For Sheer Shirt As She Celebrates Valentine’s Day

 “She stepped out in a daring sheer top that showed off her lacy black bra on Valentine’s Day.”

-The article also addressed the risqué photo of Ariel wearing her blue two piece in the Mexico vacation throwback photo.
+The article also addressed the risque photo of Ariel wearing her blue two piece in the Mexico vacation throwback photo.

 “Ariel wished her fans a ‘Happy Valentine’s Day’ by showcasing her voluptuous derriere in a photo taken while she enjoyed a Mexican vacation with her actor beau Levi Meaden, 29, last November.”